 5 tips to help you reduce your screen time

-by Christina King in Mental Health
+by Christina King in All Articles

-We know this is a little ironic coming from a digital agency, but at Digital Works, we understand the importance of prioritising our mental health.
+We know this is a little ironic coming from a digital agency, but at Digital Works, we understand the importance of prioritizing our mental health.
 Whether we like it or not, there is a strong link between the amount of time we spend on our phones and the negative impacts on our mental health.
 Did you know the average Brit checks their phone 28 times a day?
 And that’s if you DON’T work in social media!
 It’s important to remember that while the digital age has improved many elements of daily life, there is much to be said for time away from our screens.
 Here are 5 tips to help you reduce your screen time.

 Out of sight, out of mind

 It might sound obvious, but how many times have you made a conscious effort to have your phone in a separate room to where you are?
 If you can’t hear the constant pinging of notifications, you’re less likely to interrupt your conversations, allowing for more quality time to connect with your friends and family.